 Lemon juice helps clean the bacteria, improving the digestive system.
 It also removes harmful substances from the stomach and can help to cure duodenitis.

-In case you choose to use honey, be sure to choose raw honey.
-There are many delicious ways to add honey to your normal diet and enjoy its many benefits for the treatment of duodenitis by helping to reduce inflammation in the stomach.
+If you choose to use honey, be sure to choose raw honey.
+There are many delicious ways to add honey to your regular diet and enjoy its many benefits for treating duodenitis by helping to reduce inflammation in the stomach.